lindazha0/lindazha0.github.io/index.md

 # About Me

-I am a Software Engineer at Siemens EDA.
+I am 赵楚一 (Linda Chuyi Zhao), a Software Engineer at Siemens, working on EDA emulator development.
 I obtained my Master's in Computer Science at [Tufts University](https://www.tufts.edu), and my Bachelor's in Computer Science and Technology from [ShanghaiTech University](https://www.shanghaitech.edu.cn/eng/).
 During my school years, I was supervised by Prof. [Quan Li](https://faculty.sist.shanghaitech.edu.cn/liquan/) in ViSeer Lab and Prof. [Shu Yin](https://scholar.google.com/citations?user=CJGqcXoAAAAJ) over SC21 HPC Competition.
-As an undergrad RA at Viseer, my routine was mostly paper reading, designing and developing visual analytics systems, and lots of teamwork.

 I'm enthusiastic about trying new projects in all areas.
 My current interests are **SE (Software Engineering), HCI (Human-Computer Interaction)** and **IoT (Internet of Things)**.
-I program mostly in **C/C++, Python, H5+C3+JS**, and Shell scripts.
-Apart from all the technical things, I am always pursuing to apply tech to build something that works and resolves real-life problems.
+I program mostly in **C/C++, Python, H5+C3+JS**, and **Shell** scripts.
+Apart from all the technical skills, I am always pursuing to build cool tech things that solve real-life problems.
 I am fluent in English and Mandarin, with limited Spanish and Japanese capabilities (despite much interest and effort).

 ## Education